Hacked! Games Re-designed

 Beholder continues UVA’s investigations into experiences that transcend the physical, and question the relativity of experience.
 It inquires into our ability to process very detailed information at the expense of altering our perception of time and space, a phenomenon often intensified within the autistic spectrum.

 “This artwork explores — and in many ways celebrates — the alternative ways in which neurodivergent individuals perceive the world we live in.
 Following a research-based process with my autistic son Oliver, UVA have created a Virtual Reality experience informed by the stimuli which seem to captivate the attention of an autistic mind.” – Matt Clark, UVA

-Set in a pleasant nature scene, Beholder studies the movement of a flock of tree sparrows, revealing their flying patterns and other layers of information, while our perception of time and space is highly transformed.
+Beholder studies the movement of a flock of tree sparrows, revealing their flying patterns and other layers of information, while our perception of time and space is highly transformed.

-UVA have benefitted from wider autistic input during the production of the work.
-Particularly, through conversations with artist Sonja Zelic who has helped by translating her views into the VR experience.
-Sonja’s new audio work, A Dream of A Safe Space, is also available in the gallery.
+UVA benefitted from wider autistic input during the production of the work.
+Particularly, through conversations with artist Sonja Zelic who helped by translating her views into the VR experience.
+Sonja’s new audio work, A Dream of A Safe Space, was also available in the gallery.
 This work, inspired by Beholder is narrated by the dreamer of the title and is inter-cut with the point of view of a particular sea bird’s lived experience.
 This makes it unclear who is ‘speaking’ — the voice of the dreamer and bird merge.